 While Title IX law and "Clery" law are two separate pieces of legislation, they do intersect in regard to sexual harassment/assault, and the policies and procedures required of colleges and universities in the effort to both prevent and address these crimes and offenses can be applied to the requirements of both pieces of legislation.
-MLC's Title IX policy is included in this Annual Security and Fire Report because many of the requirements of "Clery" law are addressed in this policy.
+MLC's 2019 Title IX policy is included in this Annual Security and Fire Report because many of the requirements of "Clery" law are addressed in this policy.
+Please note that new regulations for Title IX took effect in August of 2020.
+These new regulations are in effect now, but during the year 2019 the following policy was followed.